adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 **5. In the event that Javascript is enabled and that the condition does *not* pass, the user gets the degraded experience.** In Cutting The Mustard lingo, it simply doesn't cut it.

-At this point some might say they don't want to know about all these browser problems, as libraries take care of this for them (the majority don't).
+At this point, some might say they don't concern themselves with browser problems, as libraries take care of them (the majority unfortunately don't).
 They might even portray themselves as application developers, but just because responsibility is abdicated, doesn't mean the problem isn't there.

 The idea of abstractions are good, the idea of several abstractions i.e. a library, is also good.
-But if that library is monolithic in nature, context-less, lacks feature detection and feature testing, leans on polyfills (or browser sniffing or object inferences etc) and does **not** expose a dynamic API, then ultimately you are unable to Progressively Enhance your application and your users and the business you work for will suffer for it.
+But if that library is monolithic in nature, context-less, lacks feature detection and feature testing, leans on polyfills (or browser sniffing or object inferences etc) and does **not** expose a dynamic API, then ultimately you are unable to Progressively Enhance your application and your users and the business you work for, will suffer for it.

 At the very least, it is beneficial to be able to spot code that does not conform to the principles of Progressive Enhancement.
 Particulary, the kind that doesn't even attempt to degrade gracefully in the face of danger.